evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 Result e a ~> ((e -> b), (a -> b)) -> b
 ```

-Used to provide a means to map a given `Result` instance folding it out of it's
+Used to provide a means to map a given `Result` instance folding it out of its
 container. `either` expects two functions as its arguments.
 The first is a
 function that will be used to map an [`Err`](#err).
 While the second
 will map the value wrapped in a given [`Ok`](#ok) and return the result of that